ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 If you already have a project in mind, you can skip this step.
 {{< /callout >}}

-Github has a few neat features that allows anyone at any skill level to discover new project:
+Github has a few neat features that allows anyone at any skill level to discover new projects that might interest you:

 {{< hextra/feature-grid >}}